Helping Students Engage with the World

 I-20 Form for Spring Semester

-The I-20 form is a visa eligibility document issued by Northeastern University to certify that an eligible international student has met admission requirements for a full-time program of study and has demonstrated sufficient financial support for his/her studies in the U.S. This visa eligibility document is needed to apply for a nonimmigrant student visa at a U.S. Embassy or U.S. Consulate in order to obtain F-1 status within the U.S.
+The I-20 form is a visa eligibility document issued by Northeastern University to certify that an eligible international student has met admission requirements for a full-time program of study and has demonstrated sufficient financial support for their studies in the U.S. This visa eligibility document is needed to apply for a nonimmigrant student visa at a U.S. Embassy or U.S. Consulate in order to obtain F-1 status within the U.S.

 NOTE: For students who are participating in N.U.in outside the United States, the I-20 lists your January program start date.
 You can enter the U.S. as an F-1 student up to 30 days before this date.